muratk5n/thirdwave/en/README.md

 RU invades UKR, an outer outpost on its border, the most fervent denials come from US, UK, Oz.
-Distance-wise these countries are far, far away, the feverishness of the support makes no sense; but from a larger view it does.
+Distance-wise these countries are far, far away, the feverishness of the protest makes no sense; but from a larger view it does.

 ---